mdyzma/mdyzma.github.io/_posts/2017-06-07-social-media-analysis - part I.md

 keywords:   python, twitter, Flask, machine-learning
 ---

-![banner][banner]
+![banner][banner]<br><br>
 Flask application presenting social media accounts analysis in form of dashboard.
-Application implements "oAuth sign in mechanisms", specific account data analysis (statistics, EDA, machine learning).
-It transforms various data sources into clear and concise report.
-This part describes backbone of the application, which is basic Flask configuration, Travis Continuous Integration (with tests and test coverage report) and Heroku Continuous Deployment to multiple environments with a single button.
+It transforms various data sources into clear and concise report. __This part__ describes backbone of the application, which is basic Flask configuration, Travis Continuous Integration (with tests) and Heroku Continuous Deployment to multiple environments with a single button.
 It is under version control, tested and CI/CD ready.

 <br>
 {% include note.html content="Source files for this article can be downloaded from this [GitHub repository](https://github.com/mdyzma/md_analytics/releases/tag/v0.0.3)" %}